v-harrishe/azure-docs/articles/site-recovery/hyper-v-azure-common-questions.md

 ### Can I replicate to Azure with a site-to-site VPN?

-Site Recovery replicates data from on-premises to Azure storage over a public endpoint, or using ExpressRoute Microsoft peering.
+Site Recovery replicates data from on-premises to Azure storage over a public endpoint, or using ExpressRoute Azure peering.
 Replication over a site-to-site VPN network isn't supported.

 ### Can I replicate to Azure with ExpressRoute?

 Yes, ExpressRoute can be used to replicate VMs to Azure.
-Site Recovery replicates data to an Azure Storage Account over a public endpoint, and you need to set up [Microsoft peering](../expressroute/expressroute-circuit-peerings.md#microsoftpeering) for Site Recovery replication.
+Site Recovery replicates data to an Azure Storage Account over a public endpoint, and you need to set up [Azure peering](../expressroute/expressroute-circuit-peerings.md#microsoftpeering) for Site Recovery replication.
 After VMs fail over to an Azure virtual network, you can access them using [private peering](../expressroute/expressroute-circuit-peerings.md#privatepeering).

 ### Why can't I replicate over VPN?

 When you replicate to Azure, replication traffic reaches the public endpoints of an Azure Storage account.
-Thus you can only replicate over the public internet with ExpressRoute (Microsoft peering), and VPN doesn't work.
+Thus you can only replicate over the public internet with ExpressRoute (Azure peering), and VPN doesn't work.

 ### What are the replicated VM requirements?